MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 As the model grows in size, it shows  surprising “emergent behaviours”:
 * be able to crack jokes,
 * provide step-by-step instructions,
-* perform chain of thought reasoning
+* perform chain of thought reasoning,
-* act in a role
+* act in a role,
-* write poetry
+* write poetry,
-* solve algebraic equations
+* solve algebraic equations and
 * provide strategic advice to directors of large organisations!

 ## How LLMs work